xavier-fenton/xavier-fenton/README.md

 ### Other Projects I want to make:

 1. Pomodoro timer with a language like Python for my Raspberry Pi 3.
 With a digital touch display.
 This will help manage my time when I am working on projects.
+2. Jewellery Website using Liquid
+3. Bio/ Shop Website also using Liquid

 #### :^)